shigon255/BRDFusion/README.md

 | `brdfusion` | checkpoint staging, PBR rendering, applications, and metrics | 11.8 |
 | `cosmos-predict1` | DiffusionRenderer Gen. Render refinement | 12.1 |

-Note that we install CUDA 11.8 in the conda env, while using CUDA 12.1 in the system.
-If your system don't have CUDA 12.1 installed, install it in conda env as well.
+Note that we install CUDA 11.8 in the `brdfusion` env, while using CUDA 12.1 in the system for `cosmos-predict1`.
+If your system don't have CUDA 12.1 installed, install it in `cosmos-predict1` as well.

 Clone the repository: